web-illinois/toolkit-management/documentation/README.md

 * Plan for existing components to be upgraded to major versions (see note below).
 * Review the Global WIGG CSS.

 Note that if a component upgrades to a major version and this upgrade is added to the web toolkit, this requires a major version change from the toolkit.
 This will be done sparingly and be grouped.
-To allow this component to be used in conjunction with the toolkit, you may temporarily switch your component to ilw-alt.
+To allow this component to be used in conjunction with the toolkit, you may temporarily switch your component to the *ilw-alt-* namespace.

-New components will trigger a minor release.
+New components will **not** trigger a major release.
+Because of this, if you have a component that is not officially in the toolkit, you should avoid using the *ilw-* namespace to avoid conflicts.
+You may use the *ilw-alt-* namespace for this case if you want.

+TODO Create the rollup process

 ## Standards and Best Practices
 Note that these best practices are descriptive, not prescriptive.